SamSanai/VoiceMaster-Discord-Bot/README.md

 3.Open terminal and follow these steps:

-	Change directory to the this folder and Type:
+	Change directory to this folder and Type:

 	`pip3 install -r requirements.txt`